RodrigoAbreuCodes/nyc-taxi-fabric-lakehouse/README.md

 # NYC Taxi Medallion Lakehouse

-An end-to-end medallion lakehouse over real NYC Taxi & Limousine Commission (TLC) Yellow Taxi trip data — full calendar year 2024, ~41.2 million trips — built as a portfolio project and DP-700 preparation vehicle.
+An end-to-end medallion lakehouse over real NYC Taxi & Limousine Commission (TLC) Yellow Taxi trip data, full calendar year 2024, ~41.2 million trips, built as a portfolio project and DP-700 preparation vehicle.

 ## Why this was built on Databricks, not Fabric..

 This project was originally designed entirely around Microsoft Fabric.
 Over the course of setup, it hit five consecutive administrative walls on a training-provided tenant: GitHub sync disabled at the tenant level, Azure self-service signup blocked by organizational policy, Fabric trial capacity creation disabled, a personal-account workaround whose trial eligibility was then exhausted, and finally free-tier item creation that worked briefly and then stopped.
 None of these were engineering problems.

-Rather than lose the momentum, the entire build was rewritten for Databricks Free Edition — genuinely free, no tenant admin dependency, no trial to expire.
+Rather than lose the momentum, the entire build was rewritten for Databricks Free Edition.. genuinely free, no tenant admin dependency, no trial to expire.
 Everywhere the two platforms diverge (Direct Lake semantic models, Eventstream/Eventhouse/KQL, Fabric-specific security and administration), the equivalent Fabric approach is documented separately, to be built out once real Fabric access exists through an employer.
 See `docs/decisions.md` for the full reasoning trail.

 ## Tech stack